Deepakp4/Billionaires_2023_visualization/README.md

 8. Logistic Regression Model:

-Implemented a sophisticated Logistic Regression model to classify billionaires based on their self-made status.
+Implemented a Logistic Regression model to classify billionaires based on their self-made status.
 This predictive modeling element added depth to the analysis by introducing a quantitative approach to categorizing billionaires, enriching the overall project with predictive insights.

 ## lesson learned